 - Get surgery if your sprain is severe and doesn’t heal using more conservative methods.

 If you think you have a sprained ankle, seek medical treatment at Total Point Urgent Care.
 We provide walk-in services for sprains and strains at a fraction of the cost of an emergency room visit.
-Plus, our 12 neighborhood clinics in Texas and Arizona offer warm, efficient, and personalized care.
+Plus, our 12 neighborhood clinics in Texas offer warm, efficient, and personalized care.
 Stop by a location near you today or contact us online to ask questions.